KDP Formatting

 How to pre-flight it

-Our free KDP Readiness Score lists every embedded image with its file size, dimensions, and effective DPI.
+Our free KDP Readiness Score lists every embedded image with its file size DPI.
 Oversized images are flagged red with replacement suggestions.
 Plus 30+ other KDP rules in one pass.

 FAQ